MetaMask/metamask-docs/wallet/how-to/interact-with-smart-contracts/unity/contract-interface.md

 function and `Bytecode` field.

-You can use the [contract code generator](index.md#generate-contract-code) to generate a contract interface given a contract ABI or Truffle artifact JSON file.
+You can use the [contract code generator](index.md#generate-contract-code) to generate a contract interface given a contract ABI or Hardhat artifact JSON file.

 To manually create a new contract interface, you must define a new interface that inherits from `IContract`.
 You may optionally declare the [`BackedType` attribute](contract-factory.md#backed-type-contract-factory).